- Apply Here

 - Meria Stepansky, DMD GP, private practice

-The process of admitting residents to GPR program is consistent with the general policies of St. Joseph’s Regional Medical Center and with New York Medical College’s policies on non-discrimination and with the Standards published by the Commission of Dental Accreditation (CODA) of the American Dental Association.
+The process of admitting residents to GPR program is consistent with the general policies of St. Joseph’s University Medical Center and with New York Medical College’s policies on non-discrimination and with the Standards published by the Commission of Dental Accreditation (CODA) of the American Dental Association.

 To be considered for admission, applicants must be: